Red Sox Wrap: Doug Fister Leads Boston To Win With Impressive Complete Game

 UP NEXT

 The Red Sox will continue their four-game series with the Indians on Wednesday.
 Left-hander Drew Pomeranz is scheduled to return to the mound to face Corey Kluber.
-First pitch is scheduled for 7:10 p.m.
+First pitch from Progressive Field is scheduled for 7:10 p.m.
 ET.

 Thumbnail photo via Ken Blaze/USA TODAY Sports Images